I think I have a gas leak

 What hose should be behind my cooker?

-• In the UK a gimballed (swinging) cooker must have a braided cooker hose, to prevent chafe.
+- In the UK a gimballed (swinging) cooker on a boat must have a braided cooker hose, to prevent chafe.

-Flexible hose or copper pipe can be fitted in every other case.
+Flexible hose or copper pipe can be fitted in every other case, although a flexible hose can be used in order to remove an oven.

 Do I need a gas alarm?